rr-codes4/Astrophysics_Beginner_guide/README.md

 1. **NumPy:** For handling large arrays of telescope data.
 2. **Matplotlib:** For plotting star charts and light curves.
 3. **Astropy:** The industry standard for astronomical calculations.

-## 📝 My Learning Notes
-* [Link to your first Colab Notebook here] - "How to calculate Stellar Luminosity with NumPy."